springer-math/Mathematics-of-Epidemics-on-Networks/docs/GettingStarted.rst

     pip install EoN

-If you have installed a previous version and want to reinstall the most recent version available through pip (1.1).
+If you have installed a previous version and want to reinstall with the most recent version available through pip (1.1).
 The easiest way is

 ::

-    pip uninstall EoN
-    pip install EoN
+    pip install EoN --upgrade

 If you are using Anaconda, go to the Anaconda command line and use